SeanJPeng/Interactive-Lab-Hub/finalProject/README.md

 battery box <br>
 motor controller <br>

+## Project Plan
+Below is our original plan for the project
+### Big idea
+Introducing Drinkser, a smart Cocktail dispenser.
+This interactive device will allow users to use a touchscreen to dispense different kinds of mixed drinks.
+The device will have a box-like body with an inset concave area for drink dispensing.
+The main touchscreen on the front side of the device will let users choose between drinks and also prompt the user to place their cup in the dispensing area once they have made their choice.
+Once the cup is placed in the dispensing area a distance sensing chip at the bottom will detect the cup and start dispensing.
+Since the pump works at a constant rate (about 500ml per 6 min), we can control the dispensed amount simply by controlling the time of the dispensing.
+Depending on the drink the user chose, different silicone tubing pumps will activate and allow the dispensed liquids to mix in the cup.
+Once the dispensing is complete, the LED strip on the top of the dispensing area and the touchscreen will prompt the user to remove their cup.

+### Timeline
+Nov 23 Buy the additional parts once our idea gets approved <br>
+Nov 28 Finish implementing the code for the pump and start working on the physical<br>
+Dec 2 Functional check off<br>
+Dec 5 Finish building the physical part of the prototype, start implementing the<br>
+code for touch screen<br>
+Dec 11 Add the touch screen to our prototype<br>
+Dec 12 Wrap things up and finish all the documentation<br>
+Dec 13 Final deliverable<br>

+### Risks / Contingencies
+● The flux for the pump might be too small.
+We will use multiple pumps if necessary.<br>
+● We might not be able to build a working touch screen.
+We will use physical buttons like capacity sensors instead.<br>
+● We need more thought on how to refill the drinks being dispensed once they are empty.
+We will need to design this part carefully if we want the device to be refillable.<br>

+### Fall Back plan
+If the pump does not work as we expected, we will use a motor to tilt the bottle of the alcohol to perform the same function.
+We will use a smaller bottle or even a cup for tilting since our motor only has 9g of power.
 ## Design
 Below is a picture of the general idea. <br>
 <img width="884" alt="Screen Shot 2021-12-07 at 12 21 17 AM" src="https://user-images.githubusercontent.com/39228801/144971227-61becb18-6140-469d-b94d-5ad33fcb45e4.png">